Urban India seeks rustic charm on rural holidays

 Special toilets were built on Singh's farm so that guests didn't have to answer nature's call in the open.

-"(On a village trip) we get hand sanitisers, sunscreens, our own water, biscuits for our kids in case they don't like the food here," said Vandana Shah Irani, a tourist from Gurgaon.
+"(On a village trip) we get hand sanitisers, sunscreens, our own water, biscuits for our kids in case they don't like the food here," said Vandana Shah Irani, a tourist from Gurgaon on the outskirts of New Delhi.

 The gap between the city dwellers and their hosts has caused friction, and the impact of the flood of tourists is worrying for some.
 Singh has stopped taking big groups of tourists into the village and avoids organizing home-stays.